Stephen Marley: Solo career

+In June 2023, Marley released the single "Old Soul".
+On August 18, 2023, he announced his fourth studio album, also titled Old Soul, which was released on September 15, 2023.

 Personal life

-He has fifteen children from different women whilst still being legally married to Kertia DeCosta Marley, although reports say they have separated, they share 6 children together.

-He lives in Miami, Florida, where he has a home and a private recording studio.
+Marley lives in Miami Beach, Florida, where he has a home and a private recording studio.

-His eldest son, Jo Mersa Marley, was a musician who recently released his EP Comfortable, and died on December 27, 2022.
+His eldest son, Jo Mersa Marley, was a musician who released his EP Comfortable, and died on December 27, 2022.

+His son Yohan Marley who greatly resembles in looks and voice also began his venture into music with brother Joseph’s song “Burn it Down”, releasing his biggest single to date “Goodbyes” on November 24, 2020.
 His daughter, Mystic Marley, released "Beatdown", her debut single and music video on June 6, 2018.

-On 27th December 2022, his eldest son Jo Mersa Marley was found in Miami-Dade County, Florida unconscious inside his vehicle after reportedly suffering an asthma attack, he was found dead at the scene.
+On 27th December 2022, his eldest son Jo Mersa Marley was found in Miami-Dade County, Florida, unconscious inside his vehicle after reportedly suffering an asthma attack.
+He was pronounced dead at the scene.